 TROSA’s task force is in frequent contact with our regional health advisors and have the most updated information.
 TROSA remains a safe space for our residents in recovery and together we will continue to save lives.

 As a provider of services to more than 400 men and women in recovery, we must ensure that our close-knit community remains healthy.
-For this reason, please understand that until further notice, graduates who are not fully-vaccinated will not be allowed to visit campus.
+For this reason, please understand that until further notice, we have a temporary pause on allowing graduates to visit.
+When we allow graduates back to campus, graduates must be fully-vaccinated and show their vaccine card.
 We cannot wait to see you again.
 We have missed your presence, your participation, and all that you offer our community – especially that of being inspiration and role models for our newer residents.
 As a TROSA Graduate, you are part of our TROSA family and we are here to support you however we can.
-If you are unable to visit campus, we hope you will still continue to reach out to us.
+Please reach out to us if needed.

 Thank you for your patience as we all work together to ensure we can provide quality resources and care during this unprecedented time.
 If you need immediate help or have questions about graduate recovery groups, please call TROSA’s Continuing Care department: 919-419-1059.